Jeysiva-apjs/LearnAcademy-OpenSource/README.md

 3. Users get access to a wide range of courses to explore and learn from.
 4. Users can seamlessly purchase their preferred courses! 💡

-Note: The payment system and uploading of course content are still not in place.

 ## Demo video
 https://youtu.be/7uU38dCcxbs